Skip to content

 Scalability

 When building a private cloud solution, it is crucial to have an understanding of your capacity requirements.
-If you under-provision, you may have performance issues or be hit with additional capital expenditures.
-If you over-provision, you have wasted money on resources you do not need.
+Under-provisioning creates performance problems or forces additional capital spending.
+Over-provisioning wastes money on resources you do not need.ted money on resources you do not need.

-A hyperscale cloud solution allows you to scale up and down seamlessly.
-Hyperscale is perfect for clients with unknown or spikey demand.
+A hyperscale cloud solution scales up and down on demand.
+Hyperscale suits clients with unpredictable or spiky demand.
 Remember that spikes in cloud utilization also lead to an increase in cost, so it is important to tie the rise in cloud spend to an increase in revenue.

 Hyperscale vs. Colocation

-A colocation facility (or colo) is a data center where multiple customers store their storage, servers, and network infrastructure.
-The data center is purpose-built for technology infrastructure to ensure reliability and security.
-A colocation facility is a perfect location to store your private cloud infrastructure.
+A colocation facility (or colo) is a data center where multiple customers house their own servers, storage, and network infrastructure.
+The facility is purpose-built for technology infrastructure to deliver reliability and security.
+A colocation facility can host your private cloud infrastructure.

-For a more detailed comparison between colocation and cloud services, check out our article “Colocation or Cloud Services: Which is Right For You?”
+For a detailed comparison between colocation and cloud services, read our article on colocation or cloud services.

 Hyperscale data center